-Dr. Jennifer A. Jeffs is the President of the Canadian International Council (CIC), Canada’s non-partisan, international affairs institute.
-Dr. Jeffs is a member of the editorial boards of International Journal, and of Foreign Affairs Latinoamerica; a Director of Centro de Estudios y Programas Interamericanos (CEPI); a Director of the World Wildlife Fund, Canada; and a member of the Advisory Council of the Canada-Mexico Initiative.
-Dr. Jeffs’s former positions include Deputy Executive Director at the Centre for International Governance Innovation (CIGI); Founding Director of the Centro de Estudios y Programas Interamericanos (CEPI) based at ITAM in Mexico City, where she was also a professor in the Department of International Studies; and Assistant Director of the Canadian Affairs department at the Americas Society/Council of the Americas in New York City.
+Dr. Jennifer A. Jeffs is the President of the Canadian International Council (CIC), a non-partisan, membership-based research council focused on international affairs.
+Dr. Jeffs is a member of the editorial boards of International Journal, and Foreign Affairs Latinoamérica; a Director of Centro de Estudios y Programas Interamericanos (CEPI); a Director of the World Wildlife Fund, Canada; and a member of the International Women’s Forum.
+She is on the adjudication committee for the Donner Book Prize.
 Dr. Jeffs holds a Ph.D. in International Political Economy from the University of Toronto.

 416-978-7911 | email@example.com

 Jennifer is an alumna of the University of Toronto where she received an B.A.
 (Hons) in Anthropology, World Religions and History.
 She has over seven years of experience in office administration and legal environments.
 Jennifer recently returned from working in Japan and has travelled extensively around South America.
 She has a strong background in community service and is especially interested in the study of languages and how to facilitate communication between cultures.

 416-946-7072 | firstname.lastname@example.org